termux/termux-x11/README.md

 Just like any other X server.

 ## Setup Instructions
-Termux:X11 requires Android 8 or later.
+Termux:X11-Extra requires Android 8 or later.
 It consists of an Android app and a companion termux package, and you must install both.

-The Android app is available via the [nightly release tag](https://github.com/termux/termux-x11/releases/tag/nightly) of this repository.
+The Android app is available via the [v x.y](https://github.com/moio9/termux-x11/releases/) of this repository.
 Download and install the `app-$ARCHITECTURE-debug.apk` matching your device's CPU architecture.
 (You can choose `app-universal-debug.apk` if you are not sure which architecture to pick, and it'll use a few extra MB of storage.)

 The companion termux package is available from the termux graphical repository.
 You can ensure it's enabled and install this package with `pkg i x11-repo && pkg i termux-x11-nightly`.
 If you need to, you can also download a `.deb` or `*.tar.xz` from the same nightly release tag as above.

-Finally, most people will want to use a desktop environment with Termux:X11.
+Finally, most people will want to use a desktop environment with Termux:X11-Extra.
 If you don't know what that means or don't know which one to pick, run `pkg i xfce` (also from `x11-repo`) to install a good one to start with.
 The rest of these instructions will assume that your goal is to run an XFCE desktop, or that you can modify the instructions as you follow them for your actual goal.

 ## Running Graphical Applications
 You can start your desired graphical application by doing: